AntWorld11/ark-server-monitor-bot/README.md

 ## Note

-This is a sanitized version of the bot.
+This is a edited version of the bot.
 Sensitive information such as tokens and IDs have been removed for security.